luhcas/Opencast-Matterhorn/modules/matterhorn-engage-player/README.txt

 After this you should be able to include the project in Eclipse.

-(Optional IMPORTANT: Remove the settings.xml again.
-Matterhorn won´t build in case you set the repository url.)

 -------------------

 If you use maven for testing instead of FlexBuilder:

 Make sure that Flash Player is available on your clathpath; Important to run the FlexUnitTests